ethereum/consensus-specs/specs/core/0_beacon-chain.md

 Below are the processing steps that happen at every slot.

-First we define the following helpers.
+First we define the following helper.

 ```python
 def get_updated_ancestor_hashes(parent: BeaconBlock,